 The Parties will cooperate with each other and use their respective reasonable best efforts to take, or cause to be taken, all actions, and to do, or cause to be done, and to assist and cooperate with the other parties in doing, all things necessary, proper or advisable to consummate and make effective the transactions contemplated hereby as soon as practicable and to cause the conditions to the Merger to be satisfied.

 The parties can change the level of effort required under such clauses to suit their needs.
-Courts have often found it difficult to determine meaningful differences between terms such as ‘reasonable best efforts’ and ‘commercially reasonable efforts’, and if the parties intend each other to take particular actions, they should consider defining the required conduct as precisely as possible, including the maximum expense that a party may incur in complying with such a condition.
-Courts have, however, deemed provisions requiring that the parties take ‘any and all actions necessary’ to achieve a certain result to be a ‘hell or high water’ standard that goes beyond ‘reasonable best efforts’.
+Courts have often found it difficult to determine meaningful differences between terms such as ‘reasonable best efforts’ and ‘commercially reasonable efforts’, and if the parties intend each other to take particular actions, they should consider defining the required conduct as precisely as possible, including the maximum expense that a party may incur in complying with such a condition (this provision can include an agreement to divest specific assets or take other steps to achieve regulatory approval).
+However, courts have deemed provisions requiring that the parties take ‘any and all actions necessary’ to achieve a certain result to be a ‘hell or high water’ standard that goes beyond ‘reasonable best efforts’.

 A material adverse event clause is also standard.
-Such clauses allow a party to an M&A transaction to walk away if there is a major deterioration in the business of the counterparty.
-These clauses, as one might imagine, are heavily negotiated as they pose a threat to closing certainty.
+Such a clause allows a party to an M&A transaction to walk away if there is a major deterioration in the business of the counterparty.
+Material adverse event clauses, as one might imagine, are heavily negotiated as they pose a threat to closing certainty.
 A very simple definition of a material adverse event clause might be as follows:

 ‘Material Adverse Effect’ shall mean any change, effect or circumstance that has a material adverse effect on the business, results of operations or financial condition of the Company, other than any of the following or any effect attributable to changes in general economic or political conditions, or any events, circumstances, changes or effects that affect the industries in which the Company or any of the Company’s subsidiaries operate.